CrimeWizard/ct-liver-segmentation/README.md

 - shallow 2D architecture
 - ROI cropping edge cases

+This failure is documented transparently in "/docs/final_report.md".

-This failure is documented transparently in the final report.
+Summary: Tumor segmentation failed due to dataset size, GPU limits, and extreme class imbalance.
+This is expected and documented clearly in the report.

 ---